CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for building block INF.1 General Building.md

 * Smoke detectors on the ceiling of all technical rooms and rooms of the electrical supply (distributions, UPS).
 If a ventilation and air conditioning system (RLT) is available, its ventilation ducts must also be monitored.
 The HVAC system must be able to be switched off centrally by the BMZ in order to prevent the spread of smoke in the building.

 It is important to ensure the correct installation of smoke detectors according to the manufacturer's specifications.
-Planning, construction and operation of a BMA are to be designed in accordance with DIN 14675 "Fire Alarm Systems - Construction and Operation" and agreed between the client, the building inspectorate, the fire brigade and, if necessary, the insurer.
+Planning, construction and operation of a BMA are to be designed in accordance with DIN 14675 "Fire Alarm Systems - Construction and Operation" and agreed between the client, building supervisor, fire brigade and, if necessary, insurer.

-If a fire alarm panel is present, all their messages including the fault messages on a constantly occupied place, eg. B. the porter's lodge, run up.
+If a fire alarm panel is present, all of its messages, including the fault messages on a constantly occupied place, eg. B. the porter's lodge, run up.

 The functionality of all smoke detectors and all other components of a fire alarm system must be checked regularly.
 Sporadically, some of the detector lines should be manually tested for their functionality.